rachel-brain/fun-coding-challenge/README.md

  * all 10 questions were presented
  * the timer was working correctly
  * the high score could be recorded
- * the high scores page would load with stored winners'initials/names & scores
+ * the high scores page would load with stored winners' initials/names & scores

- Unfortunately, at the time of publishing, the game/local storage was not working correctly for all criteria & further debugging is required.
-In particular, the ......
+ Unfortunately, at the time of publishing, the quiz was not working correctly for all criteria & further debugging is required.
+In particular, although the correctAnswer was defined, the currentQuestionIndex sometimes added more than once & the penalty of a deduction of 10 seconds from the timer for an incorrect answer did not run.
+Because of this, the game never ended with a positive score so the high scores page utilizing local storage could not be finalised.

 ### URLs

-* The URLs of the functional, deployed applications:
+* The URLs of the deployed applications are:

    https://rachel-brain.github.io/fun-coding-challenge/

    https://rachel-brain.github.io/fun-coding-challenge/scoresheet.html

-* The URL of the GitHub repository:
+* The URL of the GitHub repository is:

    https://github.com/rachel-brain/fun-coding-challenge